portget/portdoc/docs/index.md

 # Welcome to Port

-Port is a message-based library management database.
-It allows users to quickly redevelop and reconfigure applications by calling pre-written libraries.
-This feature simplifies the application development process, enabling users to create applications more easily and efficiently.
+More Easily Create an API with Port App, a program designed to streamline the deployment of APIs for developers.
+With this tool, developers can effortlessly deploy APIs and integrate various applications to build a unified web service.
+Port Application simplifies the process, enabling developers to focus on creating seamless and efficient solutions with ease.

 Please see the documentation [lincense](license.md)